harry1576/azure-industry-project/README.md

 ### Steps
   - First I setup a Azure Cosmos DB table and Mongo database using the bash script `bash create-db.sh` .
   - Then I test the DB has been correctly setup using the script `python db-test.py` (CRUD operations).
+  - I can see that the data has been successfully integrated within the database (looked inside Azure portal).
+  - I then develop a small simple web app and test this on my local machine.
+  - Now I am ready to deploy this website across my VMs - to achieve this I use a bash script which installs the required packages on each VM and then copies the website contents onto their local drives.